vanaigr/substack-download/README.md

 node src/convertToAudio.ts
 ```

-This outputs `.ogg` files to `audio/` in the data directory.
+This outputs files to `audio/` in the data directory.
 The program uses post raw posts from step 4, and external files from step 5.

+You can interrupt this command, it will skip converting the videos that were fully converted before.